 VARIATIONS FROM AROUND THE WORLD

 I’ve always associated our own Leche Flan with Spain’s Crema Catalaña (from Catalunya) and the French’s Creme Brûlée.
-Except that those two have the elegant crispy torched sugar while our flan have the distinctive syrupy caramel that you would want to scoop because it is liquid gold.
+Except that those two have the elegant crispy torched sugar while our flan has the distinctive syrupy caramel that you would want to scoop because it is liquid gold.

 The Crema Catalan is relatively lighter as it just uses milk with lemon and cinnamon as aromatics.
 While the Creme Brûlée uses cream and vanilla.
 I have read about the Mexican flan (Flan Napolitano in other countries) and I think this is the closest version to the Filipino Leche Flan.

-Other variations includes adding cream cheese, different aromatics.
-But my favorite variation is adding citrus hint to it by adding a squeeze of lime or lemon before serving.
+Other variations include adding cream cheese, different aromatics.
+But my favorite variation is adding a citrus hint to it by adding a squeeze of lime or lemon before serving.
 It just cuts through the richness of it and it gives it a more balanced flavor.
 In the future, I would like to try adding lactose-free milk so my husband and I can enjoy it more.

 This dessert is traditionally steamed and not baked.
 BUT, I have included both procedures for your convenience.
-Baking is not a typical way to cook in the Philippines unless the elemental oven called pugon (firestone with a coal of plates set atop the dish) is used.
+Baking is not a typical way to cook in the Philippines unless the elemental oven called pugon (firestone with coal of plates set atop the dish) is used.
 And even though the pugon is available, steaming would be the preferred method of cooking.

 In the Philippines, we use the llanera (lyanera), an oval-shaped aluminum pan as its cooking vessel.
 The sugar is directly melted into the aluminum relieving you of an extra step.
 That extra step is done if you have no llanera.
-Caramelizing sugar on a pot and then pouring it to a ceramic dish or a non-stick baking pan.
+Caramelizing sugar on a pot and then pouring it into a ceramic dish or a non-stick baking pan.

 Another option is to microwave the sugar in a heatproof pyrex measuring glass with a spout for safer and easier pouring onto the dish.
 Microwave for 4 minutes but in increments of 30 seconds.
 Check every thirty seconds.
 When it becomes bubbly and turns brown amber, quickly pour it into the ceramic dish.
 This is the hardest part of making the flan.